 A normal tour of duty is three to four years, with assignments available in the continental United States as well as in locations including Alaska, Hawaii, Germany, Italy, and Korea.
 Each assignment is unique with a specified "mission."
 A typical career includes several different types of assignments such as direct support of combat units, chief psychologist at small military hospitals, faculty member or director of training at an Internship or Residency program, and assistant chief or chief of a medical center psychology department.

-In addition to the variety of assignments which provide a rich diversity of clinical experiences, the Army offers post-doctoral fellowships to active duty psychologists in the areas of Clinical Neuropsychology (offered at San Antonio Military Medical Center, Walter Reed National Military Medical Center, and Tripler Army Medical Center), Clinical Health Psychology (offered at Tripler Army Medical Center), and Forensic Psychology (offered at Walter Reed National Military Medical Center).
+In addition to the variety of assignments which provide a rich diversity of clinical experiences, the Army currently offers post-doctoral fellowships to active duty psychologists in the areas of Clinical Neuropsychology, Clinical Health Psychology, Forensic Psychology.
+A Child Psychology fellowship is current in development.
 Fellowships are available to active duty psychologists who have completed their doctoral degree and obtained their state license; fellows are selected via a "best qualified" process.